TaylorVellios/Wikipedia_US_Population_Scraper/README.md

 ## Compatibility - Useability of Data
 Looking at US_County Data, I ran all 3245 rows of results through geopy to retrieve Latitude and Longitude coordinates with the goal of determining the useability of data.</br>
-111 results failed the geopy search, mostly from US Territories or results referring to "Census Areas":</br>
+111 results failed the geopy search, mostly from US Territories:</br>
 ![failedgeopy](https://user-images.githubusercontent.com/14188580/119354427-b3db1700-bc69-11eb-970c-477ccd9dda1d.PNG)
 </br>
+The failed
 To achieve a complete county coordinate dataset for the lower-48 States, only minor adjustments need to be made.</br>

 ![plot counties](https://user-images.githubusercontent.com/14188580/119355256-aa05e380-bc6a-11eb-9282-e5286501813f.PNG)
 </br>

 ## Lastly
 While Wikipedia may not be the most academically reliable source for data, this script will give anyone a good jumping-off point for State/County based code or analyses.<br>